ixgnoy/Expensify/README.md

 - Rounded corners for a friendly appearance
 - Clear typography for readability

-## Notes
+## Future Enhancements:

 This is a front-end prototype only.
-In a production app, you would need to:
+In a production app, I would need to:
 - Implement a back-end server
 - Add a database for persistent storage
 - Implement proper authentication and security